Mintri1199/Mad_Libs/README.md

   - ![alt text](https://github.com/Mintri1199/Mad_Libs/blob/master/images/adding_title.png)
   - **Please make sure that the title and the file name are the same.**

-6. Add the file name in the dictionary and make the list of parts of speech as it value as shown below
+6. Add the file name in the dictionary and make the list form step 4 as it value as shown below
 ![alt text](https://github.com/Mintri1199/Mad_Libs/blob/master/images/adding_story.png)

 7. Finally run it